Custom Parameters

 Setting defaultParamsEndpoint: 'anthropic' enables full Anthropic API compatibility for parameters, headers, and payload formatting:

-• Parameters are sent to your custom endpoint exactly as the Anthropic API expects
+- Parameters are sent to your custom endpoint exactly as the Anthropic API expects

-• This is essential for proxy services like LiteLLM that pass non-OpenAI-spec parameters directly to the underlying provider
+- This is essential for proxy services like LiteLLM that pass non-OpenAI-spec parameters directly to the underlying provider

-• Anthropic-specific parameters like thinking are properly formatted
+- Anthropic-specific parameters like

-• Appropriate beta headers are automatically added based on the model as when using Anthropic directly
+messagespayload is formatted according to Anthropic's requirements (thinking blocks and prompt caching) - Appropriate beta headers are automatically added based on the model as when using Anthropic directly

 This is mainly necessary to properly format the thinking parameter, which is not OpenAI-compatible: